patrickherrmann/PotentialMapper/README.md

 *   a location defined in *x* and *y* coordinates, and
 *   a positive or negative value.

 The output is similar to a heat map.
-Each position on the two dimensional plan is shaded based on its proximity to data points.
+Each position on the two dimensional plane is shaded as a function of the distance to each data point as well as each data point's value.
+Thus similarly colored bands represent curves of similar potential value.

 Here are some examples containing 4, 40, and 400 random data points.